About logging

 Some settings influence logging:

-Setting the log level via the environment
+Setting the logging level via the environment

 LINO_LOGLEVEL

-If an environment variable LINO_LOGLEVEL is set, then it should contain the log level to use for both console and file handlers.
+The logging level to use for both console and file handlers.
 It should be one of INFO, DEBUG etc.

 Configuring logrotate